-Theis our winter 2018 pick for the "Best Workhorse 3D Printer".
+Theis our Spring 2019 pick for the "Best Workhorse 3D Printer".
 Check out our review to find out why it is the ideal machine for frequent use.

 Ease of use, reliability, a large build size, these are some of the primary factors to take into account when shopping for a new 3D printer.
 The Lulzbot TAZ 6 offers all of this and more, making it one of the more popular desktop machines on the professional and consumer market.

 Created by the Colorado-based 3D printer manufacturer Aleph Objects, the Lulzbot TAZ 6 is a testament to the company’s focus on open source hardware and faultless reliability.
 Unlike the more petite Lulzbot Mini, the Lulzbot TAZ 6 is a leviathan of a 3D printer, equipped with almost double the print area.

 Priced at $2,500, the Lulzbot TAZ 6 is on the expensive end of the desktop 3D printer market.
 But for people who want a dependable workhorse with a large build volume, it’s hard to take your eyes off of this sleek, minimalistic machine.